decentdao/fractal-docs/faq.md

 <details>
 <summary>What is Fractal?</summary>

 Fractal is the most composable DAO app and framework.
-Users can form complex subDAO hierarchies and govern in whatever structure suits their needs.
-This extends existing Safe{Wallet}'s with no-code capabilities of multiple governance options, executive powers between subDAOs as well templating functionality to fast-track day to day operations.
+Users can form complex sub-Safe hierarchies and govern in whatever structure suits their needs.
+This extends existing Safe{Wallet}'s with no-code capabilities of multiple governance options, executive powers between sub-Safes as well templating functionality to fast-track day to day operations.

-As an example, an organization could form agile subDAOs - each powered by a multisig - that are accountable to a token voting community at the parent level.
+As an example, an organization could form agile sub-Safes - each powered by a multisig - that are accountable to a token voting community at the parent level.
 Or a different user could want to progressively decentralize; a small group of NFT voting members could keep some executive powers over a token voting community.
 All these options and more are available so that DAOs no longer feel like their locked into doing governance a certain way.
 Your DAO.
 Your Way!
 </details>

 <details>
 <summary>What Problem does Fractal solve and how did the idea come to be?</summary>

 DAOs are stuck.
 There are an infinite number of possibilities available to DAOs but current organizations aren't agile or open enough to take advantage.
 Moving on-chain feels like giving up their agility, scalability and community experimentation.
 They have to pick one governance for their entire DAO.
-They lack the technical bandwidth to compose complicated subDAO structures and wish it could be as no-code as drag and drop.
+They lack the technical bandwidth to compose complicated sub-Safe structures and wish it could be as no-code as drag and drop.

 The [Decent DAO](https://www.decent-dao.org/) venture studio experienced this challenge firsthand as they transitioned to becoming a DAO, so together we created Fractal.
 </details>